Evzones: Greco-Turkish War of 1897 and aftermath

-This structure was not of long duration, however, as in 1904 a new, more homogeneous divisional structure was adopted, with four regular infantry regiments and two Evzone battalions for each of the three infantry divisions.
+This structure was not of long duration, however, as in 1904, a new, more homogeneous divisional structure was adopted, with four regular infantry regiments and two Evzone battalions for each of the three infantry divisions.
 1st Division now comprised the 4th and 6th Evzone Battalions, 2nd Infantry Division the 1st and 2nd Evzone Battalions, and 3rd Infantry Division the 3rd and 7th Evzone Battalions.
-The 1910 army regulations envisaged again nine Evzone Battalions (to 18 infantry regiments), but the 1912 regulations reduced them again to six, each of four companies and two machine gun squads.
+The 1910 army regulations envisaged again nine Evzone Battalions (alongside 18 infantry regiments), but the 1912 regulations reduced them again to six, each of four companies and two machine gun squads.

 Balkan Wars, World War I, Asia Minor and World War II

 In the mobilization prior to the outbreak of the Balkan Wars in 1912, four more Evzone battalions were raised.
 They operated independently on the vanguard or the flanks of the army.
 They distinguished themselves for their fighting spirit suffering high casualties, especially among officers.

 Subsequently the Evzone units were increased to five regiments, which fought with distinction as elite shock troops in the First World War, the Greco-Turkish War (1919–1922) and the Greco-Italian War.

 During the German invasion in 1941, a memorable event is said to have occurred: on April 27, as the German Army was entering Athens, the Germans ascended to the Acropolis of Athens and ordered the young Evzone who was guarding the flag post, Konstantinos Koukidis, to haul the Greek flag down and replace it with the swastika flag.
 The young soldier supposedly did so, but refused to hand over the Greek flag to the Germans, and instead wrapped himself in it and leapt from the Acropolis to his death.